kumuluz/kumuluzee-samples/kumuluzee-config-mp/README.md

 # KumuluzEE MicroProfile Config sample

-> Build a Servlet which utilizes the KumuluzEE MicroProfile configuration to access configuration values through MicroProfile Config API and pack it as a KumuluzEE microservice
+> Build a JAX-RS service which utilizes the KumuluzEE MicroProfile configuration to access configuration values through MicroProfile Config API and pack it as a KumuluzEE microservice

 The objective of this sample is to show how to develop a microservice that uses the MicroProfile Config API to access configuration values.
-In this sample we develop a simple Servlet that returns a list of configuration properties from configuration file and pack it as KumuluzEE microservice.
+In this sample we develop a simple JAX-RS service that returns a list of configuration properties from configuration file and pack it as KumuluzEE microservice.
 This tutorial will guide you through all the necessary steps.
 You will first add KumuluzEE dependencies into pom.xml.
-You will then implement a Servlet, which will expose some configuration values.
-Required knowledge: basic familiarity with Servlet.
+You will then implement a JAX-RS Resource, which will expose some configuration values.
+Required knowledge: basic familiarity with JAX-RS 2.

 ## Requirements